Founder-TGL/3D-rendering/readme.md

-# BUILD AND RUN FROM MAIN, THE EXE DOES NOT WORK
+# DOWNLOAD AND RUN THE PROGRAM FROM THE RELEASES PAGE

 # OpenGL TRAINGING

 I am teaching myself how to use open gl to create my own 3d projects, so far its been a difficult endeavor but I Believe in myself